What is probate?

 There is more information on DIY probate on the government's website, take a look at applying for probate.

-Alternatively, if you feel you need specialist advice, you may want to contact a local solicitor.
+Alternatively, if you feel you need specialist advice, you may want to contact a local solicitor, alternatively Hugh James offer a comprehensive probate service.

 Find out more about probate costs